skx/rss2email/README.md

 * The subject/title of the new feed item.
 * The HTML and Text content of the new feed item.

-If you wish you may customize the template which is used to generate the notification email, see [customization](#customization) for details.
-It is also possible to run in a [daemon mode](#daemon-mode).
+If you wish you may customize the template which is used to generate the notification email, see [email-customization](#email-customization) for details.
+It is also possible to run in a [daemon mode](#daemon-mode) which will leave the process running forever, rather than terminating after walking the feeds once.

-We record the state of feed-entries beneath `~/.rss2email/seen`, and these entries are automatically pruned over time.
+The state of feed-entries is recorded beneath `~/.rss2email/seen`, which is how we keep track of which items are new/unseen.
+These entries are automatically pruned over time, to avoid filling your disk forever.

 # Daemon Mode

-Typically you'd invoke `rss2email` with the `cron` sub-command, this would:
+Typically you'd invoke `rss2email` with the `cron` sub-command as we documented above.
+This works in the naive way you'd expect:

 * Read the contents of each URL in the feed-list.
 * For each feed-item which is new generate and send an email.